 6.3 Slow Cooker Turkey Meatloaf

-For a hands-off approach, you can cook turkey meatloaf in a slow cooker.
-Form the meat mixture into a loaf and place it in the slow cooker with a bit of broth or ketchup.
-Cook on low for 6-8 hours, allowing the flavors to meld beautifully while you go about your day.
+You can also cook it in a slow cooker.
+Shape the loaf, place it in the cooker with a bit of broth or ketchup, and cook on low for 6–8 hours.
+Easy and hands-off.

 7. Cooking Sides to Serve with Turkey Meatloaf